 18. Web-Slinging Adventures

 Disney purchased Marvel in 2009, and within a decade, had officially grown Marvel Studios’ “Marvel Cinematic Universe” into one of the top ten highest grossing franchises of all time.
-Given that, it’s surprising how slowly Marvel was integrated into Disney’s theme parks – and mostly in the form of piecemeal overlays to existing rides.
+Given that, it’s surprising how slowly Marvel was integrated into Disney’s theme parks – and that it was almost entirely in the form of piecemeal overlays to existing rides.
 It wasn’t until 2019 that Disney formalized their plans for the heroes by way of three distinct lands en route to Disney’s three underbuilt parks from the early 2000s: California Adventure, Walt Disney Studios Park in Paris, and Hong Kong Disneyland.

 Fans have been quick to criticize Disney’s duplicated Spider-Man rides for being entirely screen-based and – especially at California Adventure – re-using the same basic premise as a ride that exists just a few hundred yards away: Toy Story Midway Mania.
 But to be fair, Avengers Campus did need a no-height-requirement, all-ages ride.
 Plus, it’s really the gesture-recognition technology that’s the starring character here.
 And frankly, Disney couldn’t beat Universal’s Modern Marvel: The Amazing Adventures of Spider-Man anyway.